ioBroker/ioBroker.eventlist/README.md

 ## Alarm mode
 The events could be generated only in alarm mode.
-The alarm mode could be controlled by variable eventlist.X.alarm.
+The alarm mode could be controlled by variable `eventlist.X.alarm`.

-Additionaly the messages to messengers could be sent only if alarm mode is ON.
+Additionally the messages to messengers could be sent only if alarm mode is ON.

 Use case:
 - E.g. door sensor can send the messages only if nobody is home.
 Elsewise the events about door opening will be only collected in the event list.